cobwebos/docs/articles/hdinsight/hdinsight-plan-virtual-network-deployment.md

 ms.custom: hdinsightactive
 ms.topic: conceptual
 ms.date: 07/23/2019
-ms.openlocfilehash: 8d89031a3b27742149d450ab79c9febf0aaef1ff
+ms.openlocfilehash: d337d026e89d2383e25498288ba11a9c60f77b39
-ms.sourcegitcommit: dbde4aed5a3188d6b4244ff7220f2f75fce65ada
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 11/19/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "74185625"
+ms.locfileid: "74228991"
 ---
-# <a name="plan-a-virtual-network-for-azure-hdinsight"></a>规划 Azure HDInsight 的虚拟网络
+# <a name="plan-a-virtual-network-for-azure-hdinsight"></a>Plan a virtual network for Azure HDInsight

-本文提供有关将 [Azure 虚拟网络](../virtual-network/virtual-networks-overview.md)与 Azure HDInsight 配合使用的背景信息。 其中介绍了在为 HDInsight 群集实施虚拟网络之前必须做出的设计和实施决策。 规划阶段完成后，可以继续[为 Azure HDInsight 群集创建虚拟网络](hdinsight-create-virtual-network.md)。 有关正确配置网络安全组和用户定义的路由所需的 HDInsight 管理 IP 地址的详细信息，请参阅 [HDInsight 管理 IP 地址](hdinsight-management-ip-addresses.md)。
+This article provides background information on using [Azure Virtual Networks](../virtual-network/virtual-networks-overview.md) with Azure HDInsight.
+It also discusses design and implementation decisions that must be made before you can implement a virtual network for your HDInsight cluster.
+Once the planning phase is finished, you can proceed to [Create virtual networks for Azure HDInsight clusters](hdinsight-create-virtual-network.md).
+For more information on HDInsight management IP addresses that are needed to properly configure network security groups and user-defined routes, see [HDInsight management IP addresses](hdinsight-management-ip-addresses.md).

 使用 Azure 虚拟网络支持以下方案：